-Terms Meaning Restricted Period the period specified at Item 11 .
+Terms Meaning Restricted Area the area specified at Item 12 Restricted Period the period specified at Item 11.
 Superannuation Guarantee Legislation applicable Australian legislation governing the payment by employers of compulsory superannuation contributions on behalf of their employees (currently, the Superannuation Guarantee (Administration) Act 1992 (Cth) and the Superannuation Guarantee Charge Act 1992 (Cth)).
 Total Fixed Remuneration has the meaning given to that term in clause 6.1 you the employee whose name and address is listed on the letter to whom this agreement is to be offered.